nlacortiglia25/bramson-workout-buddy/README.md

 # Bramson — AI Motivational Gym Bro

 **Bramson** is a virtual workout buddy that watches your workouts in realtime and gives you personalized motivation and feedback relevant to your current workout.
-Bramson allows for user specified tones and personalities, i.e. You can have your workout buddy to be informative, aggressive, friendly, neutral, or sweet :) You could also have them talk formally or use some gym-brah style slang.
+Bramson allows for user specified tones and personalities, i.e. You can have your workout buddy to be informative, aggressive, friendly, neutral, or sweet.
+You could also have them talk formally or use some gym-brah style slang.

 *Important Notes* - This repo is still under development.
 The program was developed in a windows environment, as of right now there may be unresolved issues with web cam integration running the program on Linux, macOS, and other operating systems.